 In our quest to find the best equipment for shooting video we take a look at the cream of the crop of current DSLRs.
-In this post, Steve Fairclough explores the best DSLRs for video and why the single lens reflex isn’t dead yet…
+In this post, we explore the best DSLRs for video and why the single lens reflex isn’t dead yet…

 What you’ll learn

 - Why to consider using a DSLR for video

 - Why ease-of-use is vital

 - The creative options of a camera

 - Why to consider your camera as the ‘hub’ of a system

 - Our ‘top five’ best DSLRs for video shooting

 In the autumn of 2008 Canon took the wraps off its EOS 5D Mark II DSLR, which heralded a new era of filmmaking thanks to its Full HD 1080p video shooting.
 Even some of those within Canon have freely admitted they had no idea how this feature would ‘fly’, as they simply saw it as another spec option within an already highly sophisticated DSLR.